GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

 \subsection{VUV ARPES}

 Figure \ref{fig:fig6}(a) displays the unsymmetrized Fermi surface derived from low-energy (VUV) ARPES measurements at 24 K, employing a photon energy of $h\nu$ = 50 eV.
 Figures \ref{fig:fig6}(c) and \ref{fig:fig6}(e) depict the constant binding energy contours obtained at $E-E_F=-200$ meV and $-500$ meV respectively for the unsymmetrized case.
-Remarkably, the observed features in the FS, such as the presence of an electron pocket at $\overline{\Gamma}$, the existence of Fermi arc-like features along the $\overline{\Gamma}$-$\overline{\text{M}}$ direction (diagonal) which become more pronounced at deeper energies (Fig. \ref{fig:fig6}(c,e)), and a fish tail-like pattern at $\overline{\text{X}}$ and a similar state at $\overline{\text{Y}}$, closely resemble the features observed in the calculated Fermi surface (see Fig. \ref{fig:fig6}(b)).
-To better understand these features, energy-momentum cuts are taken along the $\overline{\Gamma}$-$\overline{\text{X}}$ direction (refer to Fig. \textcolor{black}{S9} and \textcolor{black}{S10} of the SM \cite{supplement}).
-Further elaboration of this study can be found in the SM \cite{supplement}.
+Remarkably, the observed features in the FS, such as (i) the presence of an electron pocket at $\overline{\Gamma}$, (ii) the existence of Fermi arc-like features along the $\overline{\Gamma}-\overline{\text{M}}$ direction (diagonal) which become more pronounced at deeper energies (Fig. \ref{fig:fig6}(c,e)), (iii) and a fish tail-like pattern at $\overline{\text{X}}$ and a similar state at $\overline{\text{Y}}$, closely resemble the features observed in the calculated Fermi surface (see Fig. \ref{fig:fig6}(b)).
+To better understand these features, energy-momentum cuts are taken along the $\overline{\Gamma}-\overline{\text{X}}$ direction (see Figs. S7 and S8 and associated discussions in section S3 of SM \cite{supplement}).